injili/ChatBot/README.md

-Note: This chatbot uses a simple rule-based approach and may not have sophisticated natural language understanding capabilities.
+==Note==: This chatbot uses a simple rule-based approach and may not have sophisticated natural language understanding capabilities.
 It serves as a starting point for building more complex conversational AI applications.

+## Author
+injili (nyarekigospel@gmail.com)